caravagnalab/rRACES-examples/build_cohorts/README.md

 As described previously, the `sarek` directory will store both `.csv` and `.sh` files for running Sarek steps.

 > [!IMPORTANT]
-> Before running `nf-core/sarek` install version 3.5.1.
+> Before running `nf-core/sarek` install version 3.5.1 by running:
+> `nextflow pull nf-core/sarek -r 3.5.1`

 The first files generated will be `sarek_normal.csv` and `sarek_mapping_normal.sh`.
 Once these files are created, you can start the mapping of the normal sample by running: